phpbb/documentation/development/extensions/tutorial_notifications.rst

 get_title
 ---------
 This should return the main text for the notification.
-Usually the action that was taken why this user received a notification.
+Usually the action that was taken that resulted in this notification.
 Commonly the action is made bold and everything else is regular, as shown in the `language file`_.

+We send the sender's username as a second argument, which will be inserted in our notification title's placeholder: ``%s``.
+The username can be easily retrieved by the ``$user_loader`` object.
+All the data for this user has already been queried, as we provided the user identifier in the users_to_query_ function.
+So no additional SQL queries have to be ran.

 .. code-block:: php

    /**
     * Get the title of this notification.
     *
     * @return string  The notification's title
     */
    public function get_title()
    {